liturgy for the Earth

 God full of compassion, make Your Presence, Shekhinah, rest among us, and spread over us a sukkah of compassion and peace.
 Encompass us with the radiance of the Shekhinah, heal the heavens from our wounding actions and purify us from our sins.
 As an eagle awakens its nest, may You awaken the flow of life-energy to flow upon Your world, to give life to all, and water them.
 Give the hungry their food in its time, and grant us merit to dwell many days on the earth.
 Blessed be Yah for all time, Amen, Amen.

-Prayers for special times and holidays, from Yom Kippur to Tisha B'Av:
+Prayers for special times and holidays, from Rosh Hashanah through Tisha B'Av, in calendar order:

 Seder Ushpizin/Ushpizata for SukkotThe Sefardi liturgy for the sukkah includes the remarkable prayer you can read above that begins with "God full of compassion".
 Get neohasid's whole Ushipizata/Ushpizin liturgy here, which includes this prayer at the end of the liturgy.